rvennam/istio101/workshop/exercise-1/README.md

     export MYCLUSTER=<your_cluster_name>
     ```

     c.
-Download the configuration file and certificates for your cluster using the `cluster config` command.
+Download the configuration file and certificates for your cluster using the `cluster-config` command.

     ```shell
     ibmcloud ks cluster config $MYCLUSTER
     ```

-    c. *Copy and paste the output export command* from the output of previous step.
-This will set the `KUBECONFIG` environment variable and configure your `kubectl` CLI to run commands against your cluster.
-Example:
+    d.
+Copy and paste the output command from the previous step to set the `KUBECONFIG` environment variable and configure your CLI to run `kubectl` commands against your cluster.

-    `export KUBECONFIG=/Users...`
+    Example: (_Do not copy/paste this exact command, but your result from the previous command_)

+    ```shell
+    export KUBECONFIG=/Users/user-name/.bluemix/plugins/container-service/clusters/mycluster/kube-config-hou02-mycluster.yml
+    ```

 2. Get basic information about your cluster and its worker nodes.
 This information can help you manage your cluster and troubleshoot issues.